The Arcade Era and how it has Influenced Modern Games

 Pac-Man

-Released in 1980, Pac-Man features possibly the most recognizable video game character in history.
-When released in Japan, the game was so popular it led to a national coin shortage!
-Along with the main character of Pac-Man, there were four ghosts (Blinky, Pinky, Inkey, and Clyde) to avoid on the trip around the maze.
-Whist the premise of the game was fairly simple and was arguably the first maze chase game, it was fiendishly difficult to get to the higher levels.
+Released in 1980, Pac-Man features one of the most recognizable video game characters in history.
+When released in Japan, the game became so popular that it led to a nationwide coin shortage.
+Along with the main character of Pac-Man, there were four ghosts (Blinky, Pinky, Inky, and Clyde) to avoid on the trip around the maze.
+Whilst the premise of the game was fairly simple and arguably the first maze chase game, it was fiendishly difficult to reach the higher levels.

 PAC-Man spawned numerous sequels, spin-offs, and remakes, even making several guest appearances on the big screen (notably in Pixels and Wreck-It-Ralph).
-More recently, Pac-Man has featured in numerous game compilations for consoles such as the Xbox 360 and PlayStation 3 as well as for PCs.
+More recently, Pac-Man has been featured in numerous game compilations for consoles, including the Xbox 360 and PlayStation 3, as well as for PCs.
 Additionally, it was one of 30 games included in the NES Classic Edition released in 2016.

 Space Invaders